judesantos/ionic3-ng4-ts-karma-jasmine-tpl/README.md

-# ionic3 with angular4 project compatible with desktops and mobile devices.
+# ionic3 with angular4 project template. compatible with desktops and mobile devices.

 This is a starter template for ionic3 projects.

-The project also comes pre-configured with:
+It also comes configured with the folllowing.

 1. angular4
 2. sass stylesheets